jbostoen/itop-jb-ldap/readme.md

 Imports users from Active Directory and can create several types of iTop objects.

 ## Features
-* Run different LDAP queries to different servers (default settings are possible)
+* Run different LDAP queries on different servers (default settings are possible)
 * Use LDAP info in subsequent OQL-queries when creating/updating iTop objects